Irresistible-Ishan/IMDB-TextSentimentAnalysis-NaiveBayer-MIC/README.md

 # IMDB-TextSentimentAnalysis-NaiveBayer-MIC
 This project was made under time constraint of 2 days for the recruitment round 2 , Microsoft Innovations Club AIML dept 2025 for On-Campus VIT CHENNAI .

-GOOGLE DRIVE LINK TO ACCESS ALL THE FILES IN A ZIP =
+GOOGLE DRIVE LINK TO ACCESS ALL THE FILES in this folder = https://drive.google.com/drive/folders/1y_5XZdTieDB6rWLfHYzE1AgADD9kwVUD?usp=sharing

 ## IMPORTANT : PLEASE USE GOOGLE DRIVE TO ACCESS THE DATASET AND ALL THE CODE FILES
 ### as the dataset and the cleaneddataset csv were more than 25 mb so couldnt upload on the github thankyou.